MrBartusek/DokChat/SETUP.md

 ### Remove whole deployment

-You can as simply as terraform provisioned infrastructure for you, it can also destroy it.
+You can as simply as terraform provisioned infrastructure for you, it can also destroy it but, it takes a little more work.
 You can't just simply remove the infrastructure by using `terraform destroy` since EC2 instance is protected by `prevent_destroy` flag.
 Before proceeding forward you need to understand **that his process will remove all DokChat data** including: database, .env configuration file,